Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

 \subsubsection{Invariants under LFP unitaries}

-With a different approach to the LFP classification problem, one can look for functions of $T_f$ which are invariant under the action of LFP operations, providing sufficient criteria for LFP inequivalence.
-Thus, given two FFE states, such invariants can be helpful in deciding whether they are not equivalent.
-Note that, in order to answer this question with a brute-force approach, one should apply all possible local $X$-type operations (i.e., permutations of basis elements in the local space) followed by a $Z$-type unitary that brings the state back to the dephased normal form \eqref{eq:LGPnormalform}.
-However, if the two states happen to have different value of some LFP invariant, they are witnessed to be in different LFP classes without further calculations.
+\bl{With a different approach, one can look for functions of $T_f$ or $M_f$, which are invariant under the action of LFP operations, to provide sufficient criteria for LFP inequivalence of particular states. } Thus, given two FFE states, such invariants can be helpful in deciding whether they are \emph{not equivalent}.

-To find LFP invariants, we can observe that multiplying the coefficient tensor over one index one obtains a set that is invariant under finite-function-encoding $X$ operations.
-For example, multiplying over the first index we obtain $\prod_{i_1=0}^{d-1} (T_f)_{i_1 i_2 \dots i_n}$.
-For simplicity, we take the elementwise logarithm and define $s_{i_2 i_3 \dots i_n} = \sum_{i_1}(M_f)_{i_1 \dots i_n} \mod d$.
-This set of quantities is not $Z$-invariant and also each of these quantities taken individually is not $X$-invariant.
-However, we can further combine them to obtain true LFP invariants.
-A simple way is to take the sum over all the free indices, which results in:

-which is indeed invariant under LFP operations.
-Something a bit more elaborated can be found by taking the sum over all but one index, i.e., define $S_{i_k}=\sum_{{\bf i}\backslash i_k}^{d-1} s_{i_1 i_2 \dots i_n}$ and observing that finite-function-encoding $Z$ operation don't change the fact that two $S_{i_k}$ are equal to each other or different.
-Thus, for each fixed index $i_k$ we can define the following quantities

-the set of which, is also invariant under LFP.
-More compactly, this invariant set of quantities can be written as